Frequently Asked Questions - The Layoff Process

 If I am affected by the layoff and as a consequence I move to a different position, what will be my new classification?

-The Internal Services Department, Human Resources Division will advise you via letter of your new assignment after retention and bumping rights have been determined for your new classification.
-Employees without classified service rights will receive a notification letter from Human Resources.
+The Human Resources Department will notify you via letter of your new assignment after retention and bumping rights have been determined.

 If I am affected by the layoff and as a consequence I move to a different position and/or classification, what will be my new salary?